rafaelsilvawagner/machine-learning-2017-02/README.md

 The first Homework is based on the Famous Data-Set - "The 5 Universities".
 The comments are in brazilian portuguese.

-The Language is predominant R.
+The Language is predominantly R.

+The commments are predominantly in PT-BR

 The coauthor's of this codes are Pedro Zanchett, e Airan Possamai